-Second, using a new proprietary dataset of 401(k) administrative records from 86 U.S. firms, I document that changing a positive default contribution rate to an even higher default lowers the 401(k) participation rate.
+I begin by documenting three stylized facts about auto-enrollment which provide motivation for the model.
+First, using a new proprietary dataset of 401(k) administrative records from 86 U.S. firms, I document that changing a positive default contribution rate to an even higher default lowers the 401(k) participation rate.
 A model with a cost of opting out of the savings default fits this new evidence, while alternative theories, such as loss aversion and psychological anchoring, make the opposite prediction.
-A cost of opting out of the default can reflect both real transaction costs and a broad class of behavioral explanations of the default effect, such as the cognitive cost of paying attention or finding the optimal choice.
+This cost of opting out of the default could reflect both real transaction costs and a broad class of behavioral explanations of the default effect, such as the cognitive cost of paying attention or finding the optimal choice.